Mexican Rice with Chorizo and Black Beans

 I mean, just look at it.
 Don’t you want to dive on in?
 Grab yourself a fork.

-This Mexican rice recipe includes more than just rice, my friends.
+This particular recipe includes more than just rice, my friends.
 I’ve incorporated spicy Mexican chorizo, which permeates the entire dish with its wonderful spices and oils, as well as earthy black beans that are sure to satisfy even the biggest of appetites.

 Once it’s ready, sprinkle the dish with fresh chopped cilantro and crumbly white cheese.

-I almost always make Mexican rice for parties.
+I often make Mexican rice for parties.
 It’s a hugely popular side dish and it always disappears, though truly, there is so much in this recipe that you might want to consider it as a main course option.

 I’ve served this for dinner several times, because, hey, it’s tasty and very filling!
 I hope you enjoy it.